nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 Diversification helps reduce risk by ensuring that a downturn in one area doesn't wipe out your entire portfolio.

-A tool like the Morningstar X-Ray can help investors analyze their portfolio's diversification and identify any areas of concentration risk.
+A tool like the <a href="https://www.morningstar.com/portfolio-manager/x-ray" target="_blank">Morningstar X-Ray</a> can help investors analyze their portfolio's diversification and identify any areas of concentration risk.

 Risk management is another critical component of any investment strategy.